As we reported out there yesterday, big trouble for the Democrats.

 Can't cheat that way.

-Well that makes it makes it much harder.
+Well, that makes it much harder.

 Now, this report, this report that says voter fraud may be overstated, was prepared by Tova Wang.

-Now, Tova Wang is an elections expert at the Century Foundation think tank.
+Now, Tova Wang is an elections expert at the Century Foundation think tank, and she had help from Job Sarabrov, who is an Arkansas attorney.

 Tova Wang worked as an independent political consultant and campaign staff member for a number of national and statewide political and advocacy groups.

-Which is why, ladies and gentlemen, I am telling you that the reason for this is so that the uh the real fraud that's going on out there will not be even looked upon as fraud because it's occurring far more often by Democrats and on behalf of Democrats uh than others.
+And this is the woman who has co-authored the report stating voter fraud may be overstated, which is why, ladies and gentlemen, I am telling you that the reason for this is so that the real fraud that's going on out there will not be even looked upon as fraud because it's occurring far more often by Democrats and on behalf of Democrats than others.

-And then this from Slate.com by Bruce Reed, Clinton domestic policy advisor, all about how there is a conspiracy to steal the elections.
+And then this from Slate.com by Bruce Reed, Clinton Domestic Policy Advisor, all about how there is a conspiracy to steal the elections.

 It's called redistricting, and it is all Tom DeLay's fault.

-House Republicans could well survive the worst political year in a generation without losing a single seat in the largest state and one of the bluest.
+As a result, House Republicans could well survive the worst political year in a generation without losing a single seat in the largest state and one of the bluest.

 And because he got pounded at the polls, Schwarzenegger turned himself back into a centrist who's now riding the wave instead of drowning in the tsunami.

-Dark hopes, wanting to hold the house's dark hopes, is the firewall of safe districts that could enable the Republican Party to survive what would otherwise be a China syndrome political meltdown.
+But what's really keeping Rove's dark hopes alive, dark hopes, wanting to hold the House's dark hopes, is the firewall of safe districts that could enable the Republican Party to survive what would otherwise be a China syndrome political meltdown.

 Hey, if it's that big, if it's a China syndrome, there's nothing that should be able to stop it.